cocoahero/android-gmaps-addons/README.md

 // This is important to prevent a leak of the backing SQLiteDatabase. provider.close();
 ````

+## Tips & Tricks

+### Google Maps Sans Google
+If you have no need for Google's baselayer, you can turn it off my setting your GoogleMap instance's map type to `GoogleMap.MAP_TYPE_NONE`.
+This also has the added benefit of making your app completely offline capable when paired with a MapBoxOfflineTileProvider.

 ## Issues / Support
 The key behind the beauty of open source software is community collaboration.
 Please do not email me, or any committers directly regarding issues or support of this library.
 Please use [GitHub Issues](https://github.com/cocoahero/android-gmaps-addons/issues) for these types of things so that others may help or learn from them.